 Master's Degree in Library Science

-Students in library science programs study information related to digital literacy, school media, reference techniques, leadership and media technologies.
-Programs commonly offer a wide range of courses that address topics such as:
+Students in library science programs study information related to digital literacy, school media, reference techniques, leadership, and media technologies.
+They learn about performing research and how to properly sort information.
+Common course may include:

 - Information environments